MajorD4m4ge/exfiltools/README.md

 optional arguments:
   -h, --help            show this help message and exit

-  -i IPAddress, --ipaddress / The destination IP Address.
+  -i, --ipaddress / The destination IP Address.

   -f, --file / The file to exfiltrate.